Single channel video, collage

 Perhaps your departure has no return.
 I have created an album where I keep information that I collect about you so Mum, Dad and I may better know and remember you.
 You are now twenty-five years old.
 This album is the only record I have of your life.

 “I call you Nancy” is a project created using the sentimental projection of facts based on the memory of a sister I never knew.
 My mother terminated a pregnancy over twenty years ago.
 The work weaves together a fictitious story that has been formed through the process of grief and loss and yearning for memories that were never made.
 The structure of the project contains falsehoods, truths as well as details found and created through Internet searches using specific keywords, possibility and coincidence.

-This project is not only about self-expression, but aims to raise questions about the significance of having children from the perspective of my mother and others confronted with the change in law and society’s prevailing preference for single-child families.
+This project is not only about self-expression, but aims to raise questions about the significance of having children from the perspective of my mother and others confronted with the change in values and society’s prevailing preference for single-child families.
 The average family size in my mother’s generation and the generations that came before was about ten people.
 Traditionally, large families were necessary in order to increase the size of the labor force on the farm or in the home.
 The political and economic development of China has altered the traditional family with educational ideals and promises for a better future.
 This shift came with great loss that has grown into regret for many in my mother’s and subsequent generations.

 本 計劃不單是個人的情感抒發，更旨在藉著母親作為處於八十年代面對組織家庭價值轉變的處境，如何思考生兒育女的意義。由母親上一輩普遍以十多人為單位的家庭 規模，收窄到三至四人。兒女亦由作為單單勞動力的增加及符合形成傳統大家族的意識，轉向成父母親一輩能漸趨美好將來的寄望。當中，墮胎成了那個時代一些母 親的遺憾。